RazManager/oXigenProtocolExplorer3/README.md

 ## Hardware and software requirements

 - An oXigen 3.X dongle.
-- A computer/device capable of running a 64-bit desktop version of Windows 7/8/10/11, MacOS or Linux.
-A Raspberry Pi will work, but it needs at least 1GB RAM.
+- A computer/device capable of running a 64-bit desktop version of Windows 7/8/10/11, macOS or Linux.
+A Raspberry Pi will work, but it needs at least 1GB RAM. "oXigen Protocol Explorer 3" is written in Flutter, so for details about supported OS versions, [please read the Flutter supported platforms documentation](https://docs.flutter.dev/reference/supported-platforms).
+In addition to that documentation, for macOS at least 10.14 is required.

 ## Installation